Linaro/lava/doc/v2/advanced-installation.rst

 Workload
 ========

-Consider the expected load of the master and each of the slaves:
+Consider the expected load of the master and each of the workers:

 * The workload on the **master** primarily depends on:

   #. the visibility of the instance,
   #. the number of users,
   #. the average number of jobs in the queue and
-  #. the total number of devices attached across all the slaves
+  #. the total number of devices attached across all the workers
      connected to this master.

 * The workload on the **worker** involves a range of tasks, scaling